SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/west.cloud.rst

     inatances booted from an image created from an instance with an SSHFS mounted are unreachable.

 Shared, persistent storage accessible via SSHFS is set up for user :kbd:`nemo` on :kbd:`nemo@ncnfs1.neptune.uvic.ca`.
-It is only accessible from :kbd:`nefos` instances.
+It is only accessible from :kbd:`west.cloud` instances.

 Generate a pasphrase-less ssh key-pair with the default (:file:`.ssh/id_rsa`) name and copy it to to :kbd:`nemo@ncnfs1.neptune.uvic.ca`: